Md. Ashfaqul Islam: Early life

 Islam was born on 15 July 1959.
-His father was A. K. M. Nurul Islam, former Vice President of Bangladesh.
-He completed his bachelor's degree and masters in law from the University of Dhaka.
+His father was A. K. M. Nurul Islam, former vice president of Bangladesh.
+He completed his bachelor's degree and master's in law from the University of Dhaka.

 Career

 Islam became a lawyer of the district court in 1983.

 In 1985, Islam became a lawyer of the High Court Division of the Bangladesh Supreme Court.
 On 27 August 2003, Islam was appointed an additional judge of the High Court Division.

-Islam was made a permanent judge of the High Court Division 27 August 2005.
+He was made a permanent judge of the High Court Division 27 August 2005.

-On 14 December 2010, Islam and Justice SM Emdadul Hoque issued a verdict against Gulshan Club ordering them to pay taxes and rejected it's claim to tax exempt status.
+On 14 December 2010, Islam and Justice SM Emdadul Hoque issued a verdict against Gulshan Club ordering them to pay taxes and rejected its claim to tax-exempt status.

 On 21 June 2011, Islam and Justice M. Moazzam Husain issued a contempt of court ruling against the government of Bangladesh for preventing Barrister Nasir Uddin Asim, a Bangladesh Nationalist Party politician, and his family from leaving the country despite securing a verdict of the High Court Division that asked the government not to obstruct him from travelling abroad.

-On 3 August 2013, Justices Quazi Reza-Ul Hoque and A B M Altaf Hossain summoned Jamaluddin Ahmed, Chairman of Biman Bangladesh Airlines, for not upgrading the seats of High Court Division Judges Md Ashfaqul Islam and Quazi Reza-Ul Hoque from economy class to business class.
+On 3 August 2013, Justices Quazi Reza-Ul Hoque and A B M Altaf Hossain summoned Jamaluddin Ahmed, chairman of Biman Bangladesh Airlines, for not upgrading the seats of High Court Division Judges Md Ashfaqul Islam and Quazi Reza-Ul Hoque from economy class to business class.

-On 7 April 2015, Islam and Justice Kashefa Hussain issued contempt of court ruling against Md Mosharraf Hossain, director of Bangladesh Shishu Academy, and Tariqul Islam, Secretary of Ministry of Women and Children Affairs, for failing to return land of Bangladesh Supreme Court occupied by the Shishu Academy.
+On 7 April 2015, Islam and Justice Kashefa Hussain issued contempt of court ruling against Md Mosharraf Hossain, director of Bangladesh Shishu Academy, and Tariqul Islam, secretary of Ministry of Women and Children Affairs, for failing to return land of Bangladesh Supreme Court occupied by the Shishu Academy.